spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 ### Add top-level `build.gradle` file

 Your plugin can extend functionality from one or more Spinnaker services.
 Each service has its own directory within your plugin project structure.
-Here is an example of the `my-plugin` directory with backend plugins that extends Deck, Gate, and Orca:
+Here is an example of the `my-plugin` directory with backend plugins that extend Gate and Orca:

 ```shell
 .